-This major long-term project aims to create an archaeological archive of now, capturing digital proto-fossils which may in the future be discover and use as historical artefacts.
+This major long-term project aims to create an archaeological archive, capturing digital proto-fossils which may in the future be discover and used as historical artefacts.
 At the same time, the project brings into focus for the contemporary audience, the political and socio-economic state of contemporary society and the impact of its unsustainable consume and dispose culture.

 The first catalogue in the archive (2017) comprises 405 individually photographed discarded objects captured in-situ on a single walking route, the artists daily walk to work.
 Each year the amassed images for that period will be encapsulated as a catalogue which over time will build into an archive of thousands of discarded objects and remnants narrating the ravenous consumption of the 21st century.
 Rather than photographing vast landfill sites or oceans of plastic bags, the artist brings each discarded object into heroic focus, sparking curiosity, while confronting the viewer with the unavoidable familiarity of the objects themselves to challenge the viewers own consumer behaviour.